gudimani/Worker-Service-Schedule/README.md

 ## How to run the API

-The data in the database can be setup using the knex.
+The data in the database can be setup using Knex.js.
 Please run the following commands to setup the database.

 1. Setup a new database in postgres and update database NODE_ENV=test, name, port, password, host with newly created database in .env.
 2. Tables and data can be created by running the following commands